newaetech/chipwhisperer-tutorials/PA_Intro_1-Firmware_Build_Setup-OPENADC-CWLITEXMEGA.rst

 .. parsed-literal::

-    avr-gcc (GCC) 5.4.0
+    avr-gcc.exe (WinAVR 20100110) 4.3.3
-    Copyright (C) 2015 Free Software Foundation, Inc.
+    Copyright (C) 2008 Free Software Foundation, Inc.
     This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-    arm-none-eabi-gcc (15:6.3.1+svn253039-1build1) 6.3.1 20170620
+    arm-none-eabi-gcc.exe (GNU Tools for Arm Embedded Processors 7-2018-q2-update) 7.3.1 20180622 (release) [ARM/embedded-7-branch revision 261907]
-    Copyright (C) 2016 Free Software Foundation, Inc.
+    Copyright (C) 2017 Free Software Foundation, Inc.
     This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Now that you have the relevant toolchain installed, you should be able to build firmware for your desired platform.
-We’ll begin by creating a new project based on simpleserial-base by making a new firmware and copying the files from the project we want to work on:
+We'll begin by creating a new project based on simpleserial-base by making a new firmware and copying the files from the project we want to work on: